-The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents.
+The Council also takes into account the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki exercising resource consents

-It is proposed that for 2018-2019 the number of scheduled inspections of the Patea green waste site remain at the same level as 2017-2018.
+It is proposed that for 2019-2020 the number of scheduled inspections of the Patea green waste site remain at the same level as 2018-2019.

 It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2019-2020.

-4 Recommendation
+4 Recommendations

-- 1. THAT monitoring of consented activities at the STDC Patea Beach green waste site in the 2018-2019 monitoring period remain at the same level as the 2017-2018 monitoring year. - 2.
-THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at the STDC Patea Beach green waste in the 2019-2020 year continue at the same level as scheduled in 2018-2019. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.